Everly Hall 224

 The Academic Program

 The Department of Curriculum Studies (EDCS) offers advanced degrees at the master’s level in curriculum studies and early childhood education (MEd-CS and MEd-ECE), and, as part of a college-wide doctoral degree, a track in curriculum and instruction (PhD).
-Students may also study for a graduate certificate in ethnomathematics, and in literacy leader: literacy specialist or teacher leader.
+Students may also study for a graduate certificate in Ethnomathematics, Literacy Leader: Literacy Specialist, Multilingual Multicultural Professional Practice, Sustainability & Resilience Education, or Teacher Leader.
 All programs focus on the educational needs of children and adolescents, teaching, learning, and curriculum.

 General information, policies, requirements, and procedures of Graduate Division are in the “Graduate Education” section of this Catalog.